 During 2017, three journalists were killed by unknown attackers.
 The impunity of perpetrators of such violence enhances the potential to intimidate journalists.

 Journalists have also been harassed and attacked in the context of the elections in 2019 [Security situation 2021, 2.16.3].

 Journalists are also particularly targeted by Boko Haram (see Individuals targeted by Boko Haram).

 Not all individuals under this profile would face the level of risk required to establish well-founded fear of persecution.
-The individual assessment of whether or not there is a reasonable degree of likelihood for the applicant to face persecution should take into account risk-impacting circumstances such as: place of work, nature of activities (e.g. those working with LGBT communities may be at a particular risk), visibility of activities and public profile, gender, etc.
+The individual assessment of whether there is a reasonable degree of likelihood for the applicant to face persecution should take into account risk-impacting circumstances such as: place of work, nature of activities (e.g. those working with LGBTIQ communities may be at a particular risk), visibility of activities and public profile, gender, etc.

 Nexus to a reason for persecution

 Available information indicates that, depending on the nature of the individual’s activities, persecution of this profile may be for reasons of (imputed) political opinion.
 In case of targeting by Boko Haram, persecution of this profile may also be for reasons of religion.